-Born in Chatham County, Brenda Lindsey-Womble started teaching in the private and public educational systems in 1980 and is currently employed at North Carolina Central University in the Department of Mass Communication where she teaches Elements of Speech.
-Having written and produced over a dozen full-length stage plays, she became an award-winning, nationally known actress, director, and playwright.
+Born in Chatham County, Brenda Lindsey Womble started teaching in the private and public educational systems in 1980 and later became a university instructor of Speech.
+Having written and produced over a dozen full-length stage plays, she became an award-winning, nationally known actor, director, and playwright.
 In her early theatrical years, she won a casting role, "The Traveling Menagerie" directed by the late Jim Henson, producer and director of Sesame Street.
-Womble declined the role to raise her child and continue teaching at NCCU.
+Womble declined the role to raise her child.

 In 1991, one of her stage plays aired nationwide and was viewed internationally in Europe and Africa.
 Womble's other works consist of two novels, A CRACK IN THE WALL and GUNS OF AVA.
 She won a Broadway showcase in 2000 with an excerpt of A CRACK IN THE WALL", and went on to pitch to Hollywood producers in Santa Fe, New Mexico.
 Brenda's short screenplay, TWO LETTERS (the Ken Dula Story) was filmed as a short documentary and was published in the required textbook of Arts and Humanities for college undergrads.
 A partial publication of GUNS of AVA, a creative nonfiction was recently published and made available for faculty and staff at the Arts and Humanities' celebration of NCCU's first female chancellor, Dr. Saunders-White, 2014.
 She has appeared on ABC for a local news special, in Endeavors (UNC campus magazine), local newspapers and local TV talk shows for her acting and stage plays.